ralfbiedert/cheats.rs/content/_index.md

 ## References & Pointers {#references-pointers-ui}

 References give safe access to other memory, raw pointers `unsafe` access.
-For some referents additional `payload` may be present, see below.
 The respective `mut` types are identical.